 Teeth Whitening Methods

 There are many teeth whitening methods which you can use.
-But, Not all can give you the same results.
-So, know all the available options to whiten your teeth.
+But not all can give you the same results.
+Let’s explore all the available options to whiten your teeth.

 Professional treatments are rendered by a certified physician.
-It involves the use of highly concentrated whitening gels.
+They involve the use of highly concentrated whitening gels.
 They are not readily available over the counter because they are less safe if used at home.
 The Whitening gels mostly contain hydrogen peroxide or carbamide peroxide.
 These bleaching agents will break down the stains and remove them.
 After applying them allow them to settle down for 30 minutes to 1 hour.
 If you have brown stains, this method works great.
-But bleaching is not useful for gray color tooth, and they need custom bleaching trays.
-These Professional Teeth Whitening Systems are of two types.
-They are In Office Whitening Systems and Take Home Whitening Systems.
+But bleaching is not as useful for gray colored teeth which usually require custom bleaching trays.
+These professional teeth whitening systems are usually of two types – In Office Whitening Systems and Take Home Whitening Systems.

-As the name indicates, the whole procedure should be held at your physician’s place.
+As the name indicates, the whole procedure should be held at your physician’s practice.
 There, they will apply a gel to your teeth and leave it on for less than an hour.
-In some processes heat or laser may be used to increase the bleaching action.
-The steps included in the In-Office Whitening Systems are
+In some processes heat, laser or blue light may be used to increase the bleaching action.
+The steps included in in-office whitening systems are

 - Pre-Whitening Exam

 - Dental Cleaning